National University of Natural Medicine: History

-By 1995, the college began negotiations to purchase its current location in downtown Portland.
-Classes were relocated to this campus in September 1996 and clinical education was housed in two clinics (Natural Health Center and the Pettygrove Clinic).
-The historic building that has served as NCNM's main campus since 1996 was built in 1912 as an elementary school named Failing School (in honor of former mayor Josiah Failing) and from 1961 until the 1990s was a Portland Community College campus.
-In 2009, these clinics were consolidated into one location on campus, the NCNM Clinic.

 In July 2006, NCNM changed its name to the National College of Natural Medicine.
 In June 2016, the school changed its name to the National University of Natural Medicine.

 In 2024, Oregon Public Broadcasting reported that students who pursued doctorates of naturopathic medicine typically took on high levels of debt.
 For NUNM, the median loan was $263,594 and the median earnings were $34,431, resulting in a debt to earnings ratio of 766%.
 This was the highest ratio among graduate programs in the US.